Berlin

 When looking for a role as a lead developer, though, you also need to highlight your management experience, or (more likely as this is an entry-level management job) your management potential.
 Did you contribute to specific projects at your company in ways that went beyond coding?
 Were you part of any cross-functional teams in your previous roles?
 How have you demonstrated leadership as a member of your current team?
 Those all deserve their own highlighted bullet points.
 You’ll also want to lay out any educational background that might help your cause, including relevant certifications.

 Lead developers are generally well compensated, though as always you can expect a wide range of salaries depending on experience, industry, and geographic location.
-Pulling from some publicly available sources, here's what you can expect in terms of pay in 2024:
+Pulling from some publicly available sources, here’s what you can expect in terms of pay as of this writing:

-• According to Glassdoor, in the United States, the average compensation for a lead developer is around $141,000, with about $123,100 of that being base salary and the rest additional pay in the form of bonuses, stock grants, and so on.
-That average is part of a typical range that can go from $100,000 on the lower end, to $150,000 at the high end.
+• According to Glassdoor, in the United States, the average compensation for an lead developer is around $120,500, with around $96,100 of that being base salary and the rest additional pay in the form of bonuses, stock grants, and so on.
+That average is part of a typical range that can go from $95,000 on the lower end, to $154,000 at the high end.

 A lead developer job can be rewarding both monetarily and in job satisfaction.
 Good luck in making this move in your career.